schatzlab/genomescope/README.md

 The plots and the full results will be in output directory, showing the estimated genome size to be 151.9Mbp and a 1.04% heterozygosity rate (the exact values may slightly differ due to the randomization within the modeling)

+## Tutorial
+A tutorial by Andrew Severin on running GenomeScope is available here http://gif.biotech.iastate.edu/genomescope

 ## Frequently Asked Questions (FAQ)